Beth Rudin DeWoody: Personal life

 DeWoody has been married twice.
 Her first husband was artist James DeWoody with whom she had two children: Kyle DeWoody (cofounder of Grey Area which markets artist-made wares) and artist and designer, Carlton.
 She was engaged to world renowned oculoplastic surgeon Stephen Bosniak, who died suddenly in 2007 of a leukemic crisis.
 In 2012, she married photographer Firooz Zahedi.
 She has homes in West Palm Beach, Manhattan, Los Angeles and Montecito, California.

 The Bunker Artspace

-The Bunker Artspace, located in West Palm Beach, Florida, showcases contemporary art created by well-known and emerging artists currently in the DeWoody collection.
-Over 10,000 pieces are currently in the collection.
+The Bunker Artspace, located in West Palm Beach, Florida, showcases contemporary art from the 10,000 pieces in the collection.
 Tom Sachs, Kehinde Wiley, Phillip Estland, John Waters, and Maynard Monrow are a few artists whose works DeWoody collects and displays at the Bunker.

 Kehinde Wiley, whose work appears in Bunker Artspace.